SofaPirate/Plaquette/docs/Metronome.rst

 Randomized Metronome
 --------------------

-Using randomness allows the timing to feel less mechanical, closer to natural rhythms.
 The following sketch blinks the LED at an *average* rate of once per second, but with irregular spacing:

 .. code-block:: c++